 Marketing Director, NY

-As resilience is still a hot topic in our region since Superstorm Sandy hit the New York/ New Jersey area in October of 2012, SMPS-NY hosted a panel discussion at the City University of New York Graduate Center November 15, 2016 to hear from a few of our area’s experts on how their corresponding agencies are addressing concerns of Planning Today and Securing Tomorrow in terms of Resilience and its impact on Infrastructure.
+is still a hot topic in our region since Superstorm Sandy hit the New York/ New Jersey area in October of 2012, SMPS-NY hosted a panel discussion at the City University of New York Graduate Center November 15, 2016 to hear from a few of our area’s experts on how their corresponding agencies are addressing concerns of Planning Today and Securing Tomorrow in terms of Resilience and its impact on Infrastructure.

 So…where are we in resilient rebuilding in the New York/New Jersey region?
 Importantly, how are our communities planning for future disasters?